High Valued Home Insurance

 Home Insurance or Homeowners Insurance is the basic protection when it comes to securing one’s home against perils, be it for damage or loss of the actual home, its contents, including personal liability for harm to persons.
 This means that the home is insured up to the extent of the selling price or just enough to cover the mortgage, which is in the event of damage and or theft.
 What aren’t covered are those resulting from natural disasters, like “Acts of God”, and “Acts of War”.
 Riders or extra policies may be purchased for these, though.
 Some have the wrong notion that securing home insurance is a luxury when in truth and in fact, it is really a necessity.
 Most lenders would require this from home loan borrowers to protect their investment.
 This also goes for landlords who ask for renter’s insurance, which is another form of home insurance.

 High-Value Home Insurance, on the other hand, is insurance coverage for homes with higher than normal values.
 It is comprehensive coverage for expensive homes, typically heritage houses, or those that come with special design elements and unique features.
 Actually, this form of insurance is not just a single product but an assortment of personalized service and offerings to meet the protection demands of these specialized homes, or in industry jargon “expanded coverage limits”.
-High-Value insurance protection may also be applied to condominiums and rental homes, as well.
+High-Valued insurance protection may also be applied to condominiums and rental homes, as well.
 Sadly, it is estimated that 40% of high-value homes are underinsured or only have basic home insurance coverage.
 This means that apart from the actual structure of the house, customized work/renovation and specialty construction are not covered.

-The three basic levels of coverage whether high value or otherwise include the following: First is Actual Cash Value, representing the total cost of the house and contents, less accumulated depreciation.
+The three basic levels of coverage whether high valued or otherwise include the following: First is Actual Cash Value, representing the total cost of the house and contents, less accumulated depreciation.
 Second, Replacement Cost, which is the same as actual cash value without deducting depreciation expense.
 This means that the rebuilding funds will at least be equal to the original cash outlays of the owner-insured.
 Lastly, is Guaranteed or Extended Replacement Value where claims may go higher than the original cost of the home to an extent not exceeding 20 to 25% higher.
 The claimant, in this case, may have the flexibility of reconstructing with better or improved specifications.

 For the guaranteed replacement value or what others term as expanded coverage limits, there are added value services and benefits an owner-insured may not expect.
 For example, in partial loss scenarios, a standard coverage would only pay for the repair of the damaged portion, say of a kitchen damaged by fire.
 With expanded coverage, the insurance pays for the renovation of the entire kitchen.
 The same goes with valuable items that come in sets or pairs, the coverage provides for the replacement of everything and not just the damaged ones.